Preschool and kindergarten – learning beginning sounds

 It’s the first step towards learning to read a language.
 Distinguishing beginning sounds from the rest of the word prepares your child to read and write.

-I have designed this particular set keeping our preschoolers and kindergarteners in mind.
-Our little learners can practice beginning sounds a-z in this set.
+I have designed this particular phonics sound set keeping our preschoolers and kindergarteners in mind.
+Our little learners can practice phonics sound a-z in this set.

 Children have to say the name of each picture to determine which one begins with the target sound.
 Then the child will match the picture to the alphabet sound in the middle.